Lucio San Pedro: National Artist

 On May 9, 1991, President Corazon C. Aquino proclaimed San Pedro a National Artist of the Philippines for Music.

 Personal life

-He married Gertrudes San Pedro with whom he had five children: Rhodora, Bienvenido, María Conchita, María Cristina and Lucio, Jr.
+He married Gertrudes Diaz San Pedro with whom he had five children: Ma.Rhodora Soledad, Bienvenido, Ma.Conchita, Ma.Khristina and Lucio Jr.

 Death

-San Pedro died of cardiac arrest on March 31, 2002 in Angono, Rizal, at the age of 89.
+San Pedro died of cardiac arrest on March 31, 2002, in Angono, Rizal, at the age of 89.
 Many peers from the Order of National Artists attended his tribute at the Tanghalang Pambansa, including: Napoleon Abueva, Daisy Avellana, Leonor Goquingco, Nick Joaquín, Arturo Luz, José Maceda, and Andrea Veneración.
 He is buried in his hometown of Angono, Rizal.

 Works

 San Pedro's works include a great variety of musical forms ranging from band music, concertos for violin and orchestra, choral works, cantatas, chamber music, and songs for solo voice.
 He also served as a conductor of many Filipino bands such as Peng Kong Grand Mason Concert Band, the San Pedro Band of Angono, and the Banda Angono Numero Uno.